 An urethrogram is a safe examination.

-- As with any bladder catheterisation there is a small risk of infection.
-Following this examination if you find it painful to urinate or experience increased urgency in urinating or if you have a temperature, please contact your GP as you may need antibiotics.
+- As with any bladder catheterization there is a small risk of infection.
+Following this examination if you find it painful to urinate or experience increased urgency in urinating or if you have a temperature, please contact your GP or 111 service as you may need antibiotics.

 - If you experience any discomfort urinating, it usually resolves in less than 12 hours.
 Your urine may also be slightly pink after the test but it is not anything to worry about.
-You should see your GP if you experience any bleeding or difficulties with passing urine.
+You should see your GP or contact the 111 service if you experience any bleeding or difficulties with passing urine.

-As with all x-ray examinations, we endeavour to keep the exposure to radiation to an absolute minimum.
+As with all X-ray examinations, we will do our best to keep the exposure to radiation to an absolute minimum.

 Will the examination be painful?